publiusfederalist/federalist/README.md

 # federalist
-## Access files on the web3 swarm.
+## Access a new kind of decentralized website on the DHT

 ### Short Description

-federalist uses webtorrent with BEP 46 and Handshake domain resolution to access truly decentralized, web3 swarm websites.
+federalist uses webtorrent with BEP 46 and Handshake domain resolution to access truly decentralized, unblockable swarm websites.

 ### Long Description